dmhenaopa/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 + 12-newest_files: Displays the 10 newest files in the current directory.
 One file per line, sorted from the newest to the oldest.
 + 13-unique: Takes a list of words as input and prints only words that appear exactly once.
 Input format: One line, one word.
 Output format: One line, one word.
 Words should be sorted.
 + 14-findthatword: Display lines containing the pattern "root" from the file /etc/passwd.
++ 15-countthatword: Display the number of lines that contain the pattern "bin" in the file /etc/passwd.